dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Note: because we defined search as an arrow function to begin with we don't need `bind` because arrow notation.

 🚀 In *SearchBar*  let's call this new callback!
-Add the following to your `onInputChange` method.
+Add the following to your `onInputChange` method before **or** after the `setState`:

 ```javascript
 this.props.onSearchChange(event.target.value);
 ```

 Try it out!
 You should now be able to type into the search bar and get the results to change.

-Note that we couldn't use `this.state.searchterm` right after having on the previous line just run `setState`.
+*Note: that we couldn't use `this.state.searchterm` right after having on the previous line just run `setState`.
 The reason for this is that `setState` is not guaranteed to be synchronous, in fact usually it is not as it tries to batch state changes for efficiency.
-Something to keep an eye out for if you are having bugs where your state seems to be lagging behind.
+Something to keep an eye out for if you are having bugs where your state seems to be lagging one step behind.*

 ## Debouncing